-The revised expenditure plans take account of the Authority's findings in the Draft Decision, including the reports from consultants Wilson Cook.
-Importantly, however, the revised expenditure plans also consider the latest available cost information, which indicates that unit capital prices and tenders from contractors have both been subject to substantial increases.
+The revised expenditure plans take account of the Authority's findings in the Draft Decision, including the reports from consultants Wilson Cook, and the revised forecasts provided by Western Power on 26 September 2006 in response to the Authority's Section 51 request for information issued on 22 August 2006.
+Importantly, Western Power's response to the Authority's Section 51 request considered the impact of the latest available cost information, which indicates that unit capital prices and tenders from contractors have both been subject to substantial increases.